Split Nights: Why Your Baby Is Wide Awake at 3am (And What You Can Do About It)

 For example: if your baby goes to sleep at 6pm and wakes at 3am, they’ve already had 9 hours of sleep which might be enough depending on their sleep needs.

-A gentle, consistent rhythm can really help with night sleep - especially when your baby’s internal clock needs rebalancing.
+A gentle, predictable daily rhythm can really help with night sleep - especially when your baby’s internal clock needs rebalancing.

 This post explains how to build a daily routine that actually supports sleep without rigid schedules or stress.